sathyapulse/angular-recorder/README.md

 - `id`: A unique identifier for your input.
 - `show-player`: Indicates if the audio player should be shown after recording is stopped.
 - `auto-start`: indicates if the recording should be started automatically.
-- `on-record-start`: callback to call when recording is started.
+- `on-record-start`: callback to execute when recording is started.
-- `on-record-complete`: callback to call when recording is complete.
+- `on-record-complete`: callback to execute when recording is complete.
-- `on-playback-start`: callback to call when playback is started.
+- `on-playback-start`: callback to execute when playback is started.
-- `on-playback-complete`: callback to call when playback is completed.
+- `on-playback-complete`: callback to execute when playback is completed.
+- `on-playback-pause`: callback to execute when playback is paused.
+- `on-playback-resume`: callback to execute when playback is resumed after pausing.

 ### Controller `ngAudioRecorderController`